pyrodex/homelab-inventory/README.md

 ### Using Docker Compose (Recommended)

-The application uses pre-built container images from GitHub Container Registry, so no build step is required!
+The repo ships with a ready-to-run Compose file that pulls the pre-built images published from this repository—no local build required.

 1. **Clone the repository:**
    ```bash